siberianfox/g2wiki/Digital-IO-(GPIO).md

     - For example, if not associated with a tool but assigned function `1`, it can be accessed as `{in1:n}`
     - If associated with tool 3, then it can be accessed as `{t3in1:n}`
     - (*Question:* If we have switched to tool 3 (with `M6`), does `{in1:n}` act like `{t3in1:n}`?)
+  - Digital inputs can be waited on with `M101`.

    Name | Description | Values
    ------|------------|---------